unjs/nitro/docs/content/2.deploy/20.providers/codesphere.md

 ## Setup

-1. Push your code to your git repository (GitHub, GitLab, Bitbucket).
+1. Push your code to your git repository (GitHub, GitLab).
 2. [Import your project](https://codesphere.com/ide/menu/workspaces) into CodeSphere.
 3. Configure your CI/CD pipeline to deploy your application.